 Similarly, in the bathroom, we have a Tradfri Shortcut button mounted to the side of the entrance.
 One press, as you walk in, will start playing music from one of our favorite Spotify playlists selected at random on the Nest Mini we’re using as a cheap smart speaker in the bathroom.
 Another press will switch to a different playlist, while a long press will stop the music.
 No matter how groggy we are, no matter how early in the morning it is, we’ll always be able to hit that button and wake up to some of our favorite music.

 The SONOFF NSPanel is not actually intended to be a desk controller.
 It was a kickstarted product from SONOFF to build a combined 1-gang dual light switch controller with a touchscreen interface.
 The problem is that for most people, their light switches are not actually at the height you would want a touchscreen to be.
 But you can convert the NSPanel to run on a USB cable, put it in a 3D-printed case, flash the firmware so it runs on ESPHome, and put it on your desk.
-I used Mark Watt’s guide on YouTube to convert my NSPanel.
+I used Mark Watt’s guide on YouTube for step-by-step instructions to convert my NSPanel.

 Mark uses an older ESPHome setup by Marc Fager for the NSPanel in this video, which required reflashing the device every time you wanted to change a setting.
 I have since converted my panel to use the setup by Blackymas instead.
 This is a very recent setup that flashes a single ESPHome firmware to the NSPanel once and then lets you configure all settings from a Blueprint in Home Assistant.
 This allows for far more frequent iterations as you experiment with the panel and find out what works for you.

 Harmony remote control